vimeo/psalm/docs/running_psalm/configuration.md

   phpVersion="[string]"
 >
 ```
-Set the php version psalm should assume when checking and/or fixing the project.
-If this attribute is not set, psalm uses the declaration in `composer.json` if one is present.
+Set the php version Psalm should assume when checking and/or fixing the project.
+If this attribute is not set, Psalm uses the declaration in `composer.json` if one is present.
 It will check against the earliest version of PHP that satisfies the declared `php` dependency

 This can be overridden on the command-line using the `--php-version=` flag which takes the highest precedence over both the `phpVersion` setting and the version derived from `composer.json`.